Betty White, TV’s Golden Girl, dies at 99

 At Beverly Hills High School, her ambition turned to acting, and she appeared in several school plays.
 Her parents hoped she’d go to college, but instead she took roles in a small theater and played bit parts in radio dramas.

-Explaining in 2011 how she kept up her frantic pace even as an octogenarian, she explained that she only needed four hours of sleep each night.
+After two very brief marriages in the 1940s, White wed her third and final husband, actor and game show host Allen Ludden, in 1963.
+They remained married until his death in 1981.

-And when asked how she had managed to be universally beloved during her decades-spanning career, she summed up with a dimpled smile: “I just make it my business to get along with people so I can have fun.
+When asked in 2011 how she had managed to be universally beloved during her decades-spanning career, she summed up with a dimpled smile: “I just make it my business to get along with people so I can have fun.
 It’s that simple.”

 Register for free to continue reading